orlandoow/Helium-Guides/docs/outdoor-hotspot/outdoor-faq.md

 # Outdoor Hotspot FAQs

+## How to use PoE (power over ethernet)?
+Would this be completley powered by the ethernet cable and thus not require a power cable and would I have to buy a n extra PoE splitter or adaptor?

 ## Can I use a different antenna with the Outdoor Hotspot?

 ## Can I add 4G connectivity to the Outdoor Hotspot?